Idaho Freedom Foundation

 Learn more about corporations VOTING to rewrite our laws.

-The Idaho Freedom Foundation (IFF) is a research institute is Boise, Idaho that advocates for "free market solutions, private property rights, individual responsibility and transparent, limited government."
+The Idaho Freedom Foundation (IFF) is a conservative 501(c)(3) organization that is part of the right-wing State Policy Network and advocates for conservative state legislation in Idaho.
+It is based in Boise and calls itself a research institute that advocates for "free market solutions, private property rights, individual responsibility and transparent, limited government."

 Ties to the American Legislative Exchange Council

-Furthermore, according to the Idaho Reporter, the IFF sponsored a trip to Boise for John Graham of the Pacific Research Institute and Christie Herrera, director of the ALEC Health and Human Services Task Force, to meet with Idaho lawmakers to discuss health care policy.
-(For more on the Idaho Reporter and the Idaho Freedom Foundation, see their connections to the Franklin Center for Government and Public Integrity).
+Furthermore, according to the groups' publication the Idaho Reporter, the IFF sponsored a trip to Boise for John Graham of the Pacific Research Institute and Christie Herrera, director of the ALEC Health and Human Services Task Force, to meet with Idaho lawmakers to discuss health care policy.
+(For more on the Idaho Reporter and the Idaho Freedom Foundation, see their connections to the Franklin Center for Government and Public Integrity below).

 Please see SPN Ties to ALEC for more.